codelurker/conways-game-of-life/README.md

 # Conways game of life simulator
-there are lots of todoes to improve this program.

 ![] (https://github.com/daogan/conways-game-of-life/raw/master/screenshot.png)

 ## Usage

-Use left mouse button to modify the state of a cell (alive or dead), when you are done, click middle button of the mouse to get the game started.
+Mouse click to toggle cell state, press <SPACE> to start or pause a running game, <d> to set a random inititial state with random probability whether a cell should be 'dead' or 'alive', number key <1> to <9> also set the state to be random, but with defined probability whether a cell should be 'dead' or 'alive', ie, <4> set about 40 percent of the cells to be alive.

 ## license

 This content is released under the
 [MIT license](http://www.opensource.org/licenses/mit-license.php).

+## TODO
+Load pre-defined state

 &copy; 2012 Daogan Ao &lt;wvvwwwvvvv@gmail.com&gt;